docker/awesome-compose/react-express-mongodb/README.md

 ##### Service app (backend - NodeJS)

-We make image of app from our `DockeFile`, explanation below.
+We make image of app from our `Dockerfile`, explanation below.

 __Explanation of service server__